 Ann’s main proposals

 Ann uses very similar rhetoric to that of Positive Money; for example, when discussing money creation, Ann states that:

 ‘It is a great power, a power that bankers can only exercise thanks to the backing of society’s taxpayers and of publicly financed institutions.
 As such it is a power that should be wielded in the interests of society as a whole and not just in the vested interests of the privately wealthy.’

 However, Ann thinks that money should still be created through private banks, but regulated through public control over interest rates.
-Whereas we think that money should be created by a public institution.
+In contrast, we think that money should be created by a public institution.

 Ann makes some important points about interest rates that few economists are even thinking about.
 She highlights a common misunderstanding about interest rates: economists and commentators imply that low central bank interest rates have been passed onto borrowers resulting in ‘easy, cheap credit’.
 But in fact, the cost of credit has never been higher.
 Low rates allow banks to lend more easily, but they don’t pass on the low rates to customers.
 Ann points out it was ‘easy, dear credit’ that led to the buildup of debt that resulted in the 2008 crash.

 Ann advocates capital controls as a solution to one of the challenges with the globalised financial system where large sums of money rush around the globe chasing returns.
 Jubilee Debt campaign, which is a development of Jubilee 2000 which Ann founded, highlights the devastating impact this can have on developing countries.
 Another proposal in the book is that a new Bretton Woods is needed, this time with one of Keynes’ proposals that wasn’t implemented in 1944 – an International Clearing Union.
-A proposal of which has been described for the Eurozone, the idea is to address trade imbalances and to ensure that those countries that build up a trade surplus are charged interest, as well as the debtor countries.
+Such a proposal has been described for the Eurozone, the idea is to address trade imbalances and to ensure that those countries that build up a trade surplus are charged interest, as well as the debtor countries.
 The idea is a form of capital control to encourage countries to focus on lending into their own domestic economies.